akshayrawat/akshay.cc/source/blog/2012-11-23-my-tips-on-effectively-managing-99design-contests.html.markdown

 I've seen a lot of contest holders struggle with providing feedback in Round 1.
 This is a hard job as contests get hundreds of submissions.
 So its really important to publish the rules of feedback in the beginning.
 My rules for feedback for Round 1 are always posted publicly - If I like your design concept, I'll provide you feedback 2 or 3 times.
 If your design gets eliminated without any feedback, then please try a new design concept.
 Most times when I eliminated, I would drop a quick line, and an encouragement to try another concept.

-Setting these ground rules straight prevented designers from personal messaging me all time.
+Setting these ground rules straight prevented designers from personal messaging me all the time.

 #### Set goals for each round